exercism/v3/languages/javascript/concept-exercises/promises/.docs/instructions.md

 service.premium("jIyajbe'", 100)
 // => Promise<...> resolves "I don't understand."

-service.premium("‘arlogh Qoylu'pu'?", 100)
+service.premium("'arlogh Qoylu'pu'?", 100)
 // => Promise<...> rejects QualityThresholdNotMet()

-service.premium("‘arlogh Qoylu'pu'?", 40)
+service.premium("'arlogh Qoylu'pu'?", 40)
 // => Promise<...> resolves "What time is it?"
 ```

 ## N.B.

-The correct translation of `‘arlogh Qoylu'pu'?` is **How many times has it been heard?**.
+The correct translation of `'arlogh Qoylu'pu'?` is **How many times has it been heard?**.